 Home Visits

-Home visits may only be requested if you are unable to attend the Health Centre for your appointment.
+Home visits may only be requested if you are unable to attend the Health Centre for your appointment, and your address is inside our catchment area.
 Your GP will only visit you at home if they think your medical condition requires a visit and they will also decide how urgently you need a visit.
 You may be visited at home by a Community Nurse if you are referred by your GP.

 Pharmacists can answer your questions on prescription and over-the-counter medicines.
 All Pharmacies provide the following services: